 And here’s a video showing the new touch animations.
 It’s just not sci-fi until you have Spinning Arrows From Space:

-And finally, of course, you can get the source code from my subversion repository (requires iPhone SDK 3.2, etc – if you don’t know how to get code from a subversion repository, see the note at the end of this post).
+And finally, of course, you can get the source code from my github repository (requires iPhone SDK 3.2, etc).
 Trivial but fun!

 I’ll hopefully be posting a few more experiments in coming weeks/months, so feel free to follow me on Twitter to stay up to date.
 I will also whorishly link you to my Amazon wishlist if you’re feeling grateful.